October 17, 2022

 Other crucial factors in behavioural design include:

 All of the above and more should be taken into consideration when looking at how something should be designed and presented (or not designed and presented).
-For a more in-depth explanation of this, check out the full live recording of AI Would Agree, Episode 8.

 This knowledge of behavioural science is extremely important in designing products, marketing campaigns, websites, and much more.
 Every single design choice made can end up changing how a person feels about something, and so must be done with great consideration.